Digital Nomad/Remote Worker Visa

 • The visa is granted for a term of nine (9) months, which translates into a stay of more than one hundred and eighty-three (183) days, enough time to apply for a tax residence certificate.

-To apply for this visa, the foreigner that has a contract with an external company must fulfill the following requirements:
+To apply for this visa, a foreigner who has a contract with an external company must fulfill the following requirements:

 • Complete the corresponding request form